Yersinia pestis: Fleas as vector

-The transmission of Y. pestis by fleas is well characterized.
+The transmission of Y. pestis by fleas is well characterized, with over 125 species of flea capable of transmitting Y. pestis.
 Initial acquisition of Y. pestis by the vector occurs during feeding on an infected animal.
 Several proteins then contribute to the maintenance of the bacteria in the flea digestive tract, among them the hemin storage system and Yersinia murine toxin (Ymt).
 Although Ymt is highly toxic to rodents and was once thought to be produced to ensure reinfection of new hosts, it is essential for flea colonization and for the survival of Y. pestis in fleas.

 The hemin storage system plays an important role in the transmission of Y. pestis back to a mammalian host.
 While in the insect vector, proteins encoded by hemin storage system genetic loci induce biofilm formation in the proventriculus, a valve connecting the midgut to the esophagus.
 The presence of this biofilm seems likely to be required for stable infection of the flea.
 Aggregation in the biofilm inhibits feeding, as a mass of clotted blood and bacteria forms (referred to as "Bacot's block" after entomologist A.W.
 Bacot, the first to describe this phenomenon).
 Transmission of Y. pestis occurs during the futile attempts of the flea to feed.
 Ingested blood is pumped into the esophagus, where it dislodges bacteria lodged in the proventriculus, which is regurgitated back into the host circulatory system.